The singularities of Selberg- and Dotsenko-Fateev-like integrals: Explicit coordinates on

 \section{Explicit coordinates on $[0,1)^N_{\mathrm{tb}}$}

-In this appendix, we discuss the total boundary blowup $[0,1)^N_{\mathrm{tb}}$, the mwc constructed by blowing up all of the facets of $[0,1)^N$, starting with those of the lowest dimension.
+In this appendix, we discuss the total boundary (tb) blowup $[0,1)^N_{\mathrm{tb}}$, the mwc constructed by blowing up all of the facets of $[0,1)^N$, starting with those of the lowest dimension.

 For each nonempty subset $S\subseteq \{1,\ldots,N\}$, let $\mathrm{F}_S$ denote the face of $\smash{[0,1)^N_{\mathrm{tb}}}$ corresponding to the facet $\{j\in S\Rightarrow x_j =0\}$ of $[0,1)^N_x$.
-Tracing through the construction of the total boundary blowup, we have the following explicit choice of boundary defining functions (which are different, if $N\geq 3$, from the recursively defined boundary defining functions discussed in the introduction to \S\ref{sec:geometry}) of the various faces of $[0,1)^N_{\mathrm{tb}}$: \begin{propositionp} The function
+Tracing through the construction of the total boundary blowup, we have the following explicit choice of boundary-defining-functions (bdfs) of the various faces.
+If $N\geq 3$, these are different from the recursively defined boundary-defining-functions discussed in the introduction to \S\ref{sec:geometry}.